 Everything is under control

-Unless you live somewhere remote, maybe in the mountains with no TV or external influences then you’re being brainwashed.
+Unless you live somewhere remote, maybe in the mountains with no TV or external influences then you’re being brainwashed by the media.
 Some of us are being brainwashed more than others.

-The degree to which you’re being brainwashed depends on the information you consume and the amount of time you spend on screens.
+The degree to which media brainwashing affects you will depend on the amount of time you spend on screens.
 You may scoff and think this doesn’t apply to you.
-Maybe you think you’re in control of your opinions and thoughts, but those that think like this, those that believe in free-will are the most susceptible to manipulation.
+Maybe you think you’re in control of your opinions and thoughts, but those that think like this, those that believe in free-will are the most susceptible to manipulation and media brainwashing.